timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

     end_offset => INTERVAL '10 sec',
     schedule_interval => INTERVAL '2 min');
 ```

-* The continuous aggregate will refresh every hour (aka every hour there will
+The continuous aggregate refreshes every hour, so every hour new
-be new candlesticks materialized, if there’s new raw tick data in the
+candlesticks are materialized, if there's new raw tick data in the hypertable.

-hypertable)
-* When this job runs it will only refresh the time period between
+When this job runs, it only refreshes the time period between `start_offset`
-`start_offset` and `end_offset` (and ignore modifications outside of
+and `end_offset`, and ignores modifications outside of this window.
-this window)

-We suggest that you should set `end_offset` to be the same or bigger as the
+In most cases, set `end_offset` to be the same or bigger as the
-time bucket in the continuous aggregate definition to make sure that only full
+time bucket in the continuous aggregate definition.
+This makes sure that only full
 buckets get materialized during the  refresh process.

 ### 1-hour candlestick
-To create a 1-hour candlestick view, you need to follow the same process as
+To create a 1-hour candlestick view, follow the same process as
-in the previous step, except now you will set the time bucket value to be one
+in the previous step, except this time set the time bucket value to be one
-hour in the continuous aggregate definition.
+hour in the continuous aggregate definition:

-**Continuous aggregate definition**
 ```sql
 /* 1-hour candlestick view */
 CREATE MATERIALIZED VIEW one_hour_candle